Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I think Americans come over here and hop on our, you know,

-Qantas and Virgin and they're blown away.
+on us and virgin, and they're blown away.

-It's like the olden days.
+It's like the older days.

 Yeah.